earthbucks/earthbucks/ts/earthbucks-com/app/markdown/about.md

 raised two rounds of funding, including a $1.5 million raise that was led by Bitmain.
 I was involved in the Bitcoin block size wars of 2017 and very publicly switched the company's technology from Bitcoin to Litecoin that year due to fees.
-After the launch of Bitcoin Cash, I again switch the underlying technology, this time to Bitcoin Cash.
+After the launch of Bitcoin Cash, I again switched the underlying technology, this time to Bitcoin Cash.
 Yours.org was the first app to use Bitcoin Cash in 2017.